bmraubo/8l_gbooks_search/README.md

 saveBook()

-The function takes the books chosen in chooseBook(), coverts it to a JSON sting, and saves it locally to readinglist.txt
+The function takes the books chosen in chooseBook(), coverts it to a JSON sting, and saves it locally to readinglist.json.

+Problems emerge with reading when the app is used more than once.
+Essentially two lists are created and the JSON parser in viewlist.parseFile() struggles.
+Instinctively, a way to deal with this would be check whether a JSON already exists, and if so, extract the data, add new books, then stringify again.
+Googling for a better way.

+This is harder to resolve than expected.
+The parsedData is an object... but in square brackets. typeof confirms object.
+Cannot push because object.
+Merging is problematic, because data is replaced.
+Surely it is a list of objects?

+So apparently, typeof returns object for array... this is odd, but StackOverflow says this is a quirk of JavaScript.

 chooseBook()